 The optional fields are:

-- The Label is a human-readable name that will be displayed in the provider’s signin button in the login page.
+- Label is a human-readable name that will be displayed in the provider’s signin button in the login page.
 If missing, the name of the ID provider will be used.

-- The Account Login address allows the user to go to it’s personal profile page in the ID provider interface (to chenge its password for instance) from the Opal login page.
+- Account Login address allows the user to go to it’s personal profile page in the ID provider interface (to chenge its password for instance) from the Opal login page.

-- The Groups are the group that are to be automatically applied to any users signing in through this ID provider.
+- Groups are the group that are to be automatically applied to any users signing in through this ID provider.

-- The Scope is the scope value(s) to be sent to the ID provider to initiate the OpenID Connect dialog.
+- Scope is the scope value(s) to be sent to the ID provider to initiate the OpenID Connect dialog.
 This is provider dependent but usually

 Remove the ID provider.
 This does not affect the user profiles that may have been created through this provider and this does not remove the permissions specific to this provider that may have been applied.